Why the Media Hate Super PACs

 David Axelrod, two weeks ago:

 “It’s a great concern,” Axelrod said in an interview with WJLA ABC 7, a station owned by POLITICO’s corporate parent.
-“People are writing $10 million checks in one fell swoop to these super PACs — …
+“People are writing $10 million checks in one fell swoop to these super PACs — in …